Expert Advice On Improving Your Home

 Get Quote in Writing

-Always get HVAC estimates in writing before work begins.
-A comprehensive quote covers costs for both labor and materials.
-Make sure that you agree to all terms before signing the contract.
+Always get estimates for HVAC service in writing before committing to a provider.
+A comprehensive quote should cover both labor and materials.
+Make sure you agree to all terms before signing a contract.

 Frequently Asked Questions About HVAC in Kechi, KS

-Generally, it's smart to schedule inspections in the spring and fall, as these times tend to be less busy.
-This also helps make sure your system is prepared for the summer and winter, when it probably sees the most use.
+Generally, it's smart to have your HVAC system inspected in the spring and fall, as technicians tend to be less busy at these times.
+This also helps get your system ready for the summer and winter, when it probably sees the most use.

 For a 2,000-square-foot home, you'll want a furnace that's between 50,000 and 80,000 BTUs (British thermal units).

-For a 2,000-square-foot home, you'll also want to look for an air conditioning unit with around 2.5 to 5 tons of capacity.
+For a 2,000-square-foot home, you'll also want to purchase an air conditioning unit with around 2.5 to 5 tons of capacity.
 In Kechi, you'll likely need something on the higher end of this range.
 Typically, if your home is larger than 1,000 square feet, central air will be more effective than window air conditioning units.

 Your HVAC company may have financing options through a third-party lender, or you might be able to obtain a loan on your own.
 It's a good idea to discuss payment options with a financial advisor and your HVAC company to make sure that you're choosing the best option for you.